y1j2x34/tight/README.md

 ## Why

-- Support references, saves more space.
+- Supports references, saves more space.
-- Support circular structure, no more such error message: `Uncaught TypeError: Converting circular structure to JSON`.
+- Supports circular structure, no more such error message: `Uncaught TypeError: Converting circular structure to JSON`.
-- Can serialize/deserialize anything, just need a parser.
+- Supports custom parsers to serialize/deserialize anything.

 Currently supported by default: